UHM-ShaneB/UHM-ShaneB.github.io/projects/Shane-Sudoku.md

 summary: "A sudoku app"
 ---

+This project was to create a sudoku puzzle game using Java.
+It features four difficulties which determines the amount of numbers given to the player. the higher the difficulty then less numbers are given.
+This makes use of GUI elemetents from the javax.swing library to make it interactive.

-This was another project that I did using Java.
-This was also a solo project so all the code was written by me.
-It's not perfect; there is still a lot of bugs.
+This project was a solo project so all of the code was created by me.
+But as mentioned earlier this utilizes java libraries. besides the swing libraries I did import the arraylist instead of creating one myself.

-This sudoku game has four difficulties the player can choose which pretty much determines how many given numbers there are.
-When you complete a sudoku puzzle you get congratulated which I believe just prints congratulations in the console.
-It's still a WIP build.
+From this project I expanded my knowledge of GUIs as well as using the extends keyword which allows me to create multiple classes that uses the same functions.
+This allowed me to keep things a little more organized.

 [Link to repository](https://github.com/UHM-ShaneB/Shane_Sudoku)